 - Efficient in removing minerals and contaminants from water.

 - The refill cost is higher than usual.

 - You can’t reuse the cartridges.
-You have to install new cartridges once the old resin changes the color entirely.
+You have to install new cartridges once the old resin changes its color entirely.

 This model from CR Spotless Simple Chuck processes 400 gallons of deionized water.
-It may vary depending on the hardness of your house water supply.
+It may vary depending on the hardness of your house’s water supply.

-Like other items I’ve listed here, this one is also ideal for cleaning various objects like any sort of vehicles, solar panels, windows, etc.
+Like other items I’ve listed here, this one is also ideal for cleaning various objects like any sort of vehicle, solar panels, windows, etc.